-For bi-weekly and monthly lenses, always clean your contact lenses immediately after you remove them.
-If you wear daily disposable lenses, throw them away after removal.
+Always clean your contact lenses immediately after you remove them using the multipurpose disinfecting solution recommended by your eye care professional.
+If you wear daily disposable lenses, throw them away after.

 Never Use Tap Water To Clean A Lens Or Lens Case

-Refer to your contact lens solution instruction guide for further information about how long to soak your contact lenses or how often you should change the solution if you don’t wear them every day.
+Refer to your contact lens solution instruction guide for further information about how to rub, rinse and soak your contact lenses and how often you should change the solution.

 Steps For Cleaning Your 2-Week Or Monthly Contacts